-- The ULDs delivered for loading must be serviceable, the cargo or ULDs must have incurred no damage during transport and there must be no signs of tampering. - ULD tags are (still) attached, completely filled in and legible. - Nets, ropes and straps must have remained securely fastened during transport and are not in a position to get jammed in the aircraft loading and restraint system. - Separation (segregation) of incompatible commodities is maintained as dictated by applicable (inter)national or operator regulations. - Animals (AVI) should be loaded last, preferably in the vicinity of the aircraft door to permit easy access at stops.
+- Nets, ropes and straps must have remained securely fastened during transport and are not in a position to get jammed in the aircraft loading and restraint system. - Separation (segregation) of incompatible commodities is maintained as dictated by applicable (inter)national or operator regulations. - Animals (AVI) should be loaded last, preferably near the aircraft door to permit easy access at stops.